ran-jith/GEC_SFI/README.md

 # GEC_SFI
-Android Application for GEC Palakkad.
+An Android Application for the students of GEC Palakkad.